It is time to say goodbye: This version of Elastic Cloud Enterprise has reached end-of-life (EOL) and is no longer supported.

 When you install Elastic Cloud Enterprise on a new host and assign it the allocator role from the command line with the

---roles "allocator"parameter during installation, new deployments might not get created on the allocator.
+--roles "allocator"parameter during installation, new clusters might not get created on the allocator.
 To resolve this issue, see Allocators Are Not Being Used.

 Some change management tools that auto-reload firewall rules can cause networking issues.
 Specifically, Docker networking can fail on new containers after restarting the